ga-wdi-boston/full-stack-project-practice/practice.md

 1. As a user, I want to sign up so that I can sign in
 2. As a user, I want to sign in so that I can create new flashcards and access them for studying.
 3. As a user, I want to change my password so that
-4. As a user, I want to create a new word with a definition so that I can study more words.
+4. As a user, I want to create a new flashcard with a definition so that I can study more words.
 5. As a user, I want to view all flashcards that I made so that I can study words.
 6. As a user, I want the definitions to be hidden at first but shown when I click on each card so that I can practice defining words.
 7. As a user, I want to randomize the order of words so that I can memorize words